Platts of S&P Global Commodity - GuruFocus.com

 About S&P Global Commodity Insights

-At S&P Global Commodity Insights, our complete view of global energy and commodity markets enables our customers to make decisions with conviction and create long-term, sustainable value.

-We are a trusted connector that brings together thought leaders, market participants, governments, and regulators and we create solutions that lead to progress.
-Vital to navigating commodity markets, our coverage includes oil and gas, power, chemicals, metals, agriculture, shipping and energy transition.
-Platts® products and services, including the most signiﬁcant benchmark price assessments in the physical commodity markets, are offered through S&P Global Commodity Insights.
+We're a trusted connector that brings together thought leaders, market participants, governments, and regulators and we create solutions that lead to progress.
+Vital to navigating Energy Transition, S&P Global Commodity Insights' coverage includes oil and gas, power, chemicals, metals, agriculture and shipping.

 S&P Global Commodity Insights is a division of S&P Global (NYSE: SPGI).
 S&P Global is the world's foremost provider of credit ratings, benchmarks, analytics and workflow solutions in the global capital, commodity and automotive markets.
 With every one of our offerings, we help many of the world's leading organizations navigate the economic landscape so they can plan for tomorrow, today.
 For more information visit https://www.spglobal.com/commodityinsights.